apache/whimsy/DOCKER.md

 Docker execution instructions
 =============================

+:dizzy: **New!** For a simpler way to setup a Mac OSX machine, please check out the [setupmymac script](./SETUPMYMAC.md), which automates configuring and keeping updated a local whimsy instance with Docker.

 This is experimental at this point.

 Do *NOT* proceed unless you are comfortable with the notion of containers,